jlang61/redis-test/README.md

 # Redis Pub/Sub Testing

-This repository contains a simple implementation of Redis Pub/Sub using Node.js with TypeScript.
-The publish and subscribe functionality is located under `redisNode/publish` and `redisNode/subscribe` respectively.
+This repository contains a simple implementation of Redis Pub/Sub for WebSockets using Node.js with TypeScript.
+This is meant to circumvent the issue of multiple servers to transfer information and introduce scalability.

 ## Prerequisites